 All science-based physicians know that a healthy diet is important and should include several daily helpings of fresh fruits and vegetables.
 All science-based physicians know you shouldn't smoke and you should exercise if possible.
 All science-based physicians know that cancer is not a nutritional disorder and that drugs are not without risks but they extend and improve the lives of many people.

 The idea that your cancer must be your fault for not having the right diet or taking enough supplements may be related to the idea that everything happens for a reason and that ultimately that reason has something to do with making sure there is justice in this world.
 The idea that you can prevent cancer by taking supplements or eating copious amounts of organic fruits and vegetables is an illusion.
 There is comfort in believing that you can control your health destiny, but we should be honest when claiming that there is scientific evidence that nutrients in foods can prevent cancer.
-Even the American Cancer Society (ACS) exaggerates the evidence in its page on phytochemicals (antioxidants, flavonoids, flavones, isoflavones, catechins, anthocyanidins, isothiocyanates, carotenoids, allyl sulfides, or polyphenols):
+Even the American Cancer Society (ACS) exaggerated the evidence in a 2014 page on phytochemicals (antioxidants, flavonoids, flavones, isoflavones, catechins, anthocyanidins, isothiocyanates, carotenoids, allyl sulfides, or polyphenols):

 There is some evidence that a diet rich in fruits, vegetables, and whole grains reduces the risk of certain types of cancer and other diseases, and researchers are looking for specific compounds in these foods that may account for the beneficial effects in humans.
 Available scientific evidence does not support claims that taking phytochemical supplements is as helpful as consuming the fruits, vegetables, beans, and grains from which they are taken. (italics added)

 The evidence that a diet rich in anything reduces the risk of certain types of cancers comes from observational studies.